There’s always a Michigan connection.

 Where to watch it: “Scream 4” is available on Hulu.

 This lower-budget horror flick made waves with an unknown cast and original storyline.

 "It Follows" had a $2 million budget and made more than $20 million at the box office.
 The movie was directed by David Robert Mitchell, a Clawson native.

 The film follows the story of a group of students being pursued by a supernatural creature after a sexual encounter.

 It was shot around the Detroit-area, including scenes at the Packard Plant, the old Northville Psychiatric Hospital, the Redford Theatre and Clawson High School.

-Where to watch it: "It Follows" is available on Netflix.
-It's also available for rent on Amazon, iTunes, Google Play and YouTube.
+Where to watch it: “It Follows” is available on Hulu and for rent on YouTube.